dmathern86/SUSECON24-HANDS_ON_LAB-1331/instructions.md

 ```

 ## Run the following commands on a second shell on the  attacker VM.
-open a second sheel to the attacker VM and we name it **attacker2**
+open a second shell to the attacker VM and we name it **attacker2**

 ```
 export VM2=attacker2